 Q6.
 What guidance does Devereux provide around the number of visits that a home visitor should make before conducting a rating on a child?

 Q8.
-If my preschool setting has 3 years old and some “older two” year olds enrolled, is it appropriate to use the DECA-T (Toddler) or the DECA-P2 (Preschool)?
+If my preschool setting has 3-year-olds and some older two-year-olds enrolled, is it appropriate to use the DECA-T (Toddler) or the DECA-P2 (Preschool)?

 Q10.
 Should the DECA-P2 be used with children who have special needs?